2Printer Settings

 • Date descending

-By default, 2Printer ignores attachments that have any other format that is not supported by the program.
+By default, 2Printer ignores "unknown" attachments that have any other format that is not supported by the program.
 This helps avoid errors when, for example, processing PDFs with XML attachments that do not need printing.
-So when this setting is on, 2Printer will not process attachment(s) if it can't recognize their format.

 Include attachments by file mask